vishnukumarkvs/notes/Ostree.md

 -s means softlink

 # Chroot
-- chroot command is a
+- chroot command is a unix operation that changes the apparant root directory fo